Dattatreya Hosabale

-Dattatreya Hosabale (born 1 December 1954) is the current Sarkaryavah (General Secretary) of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindutva paramilitary organisation, since 2021.
+Dattatreya Hosabale (born 1 December 1954) is the current Sarkaryavah (General Secretary) of the Rashtriya Swayamsevak Sangh (RSS), a Hindutva paramilitary organisation, since 2021.
 He had previously served as the Sangathan Mantri (General Secretary) of the Akhil Bharatiya Vidyarthi Parishad (ABVP), a student wing of the RSS.

 Early life and student politics

 Dattatreya Hosabale was born on 1 December 1954, in Shimoga, Mysore State.
 His family was deeply affiliated with the Rashtriya Swayamsevak Sangh (RSS).

 Hosabale joined the RSS in 1968, before joining the Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1972.
 During the Emergency, he protested against prime minister Indira Gandhi.
 He was subsequently detained for over a year under the Maintenance of Internal Security Act.
 In 1978, he became Pracharak of the ABVP.
 He pursued his undergraduate education from the National College, Bengaluru and his postgraduate education from the University of Mysore.

 Rise within the Sangh

 In 1992, Hosabale was made the Sangathan Mantri (General Secretary) of the ABVP.
 In 2009, Hosabale was made one of the four Sah-Sarkaryavahs (Joint General Secretary) of the RSS, under the leadership of Sarkaryavah (General Secretary) Suresh Joshi, as the latter had succeeded Mohan Bhagwat in the post.

 Hosabale became the Sarkaryavah of the RSS on 20 March 2021, largely due to his close relations with prime minister Narendra Modi and home minister Amit Shah.
 A major reason for his elevation was because of his willingness to use the RSS machinery for electoral purposes.
 He was re-elected to the post in 2024.